 - Thoughts of death or suicide

-If your answer is more than half the days or nearly every day for 5 out of the 9 symptoms, you may want to seek a professional opinion, so that you can receive any help you may need as soon as possible.
+If you have experienced more than half of the list of symptoms mentioned above for more than a week or nearly every day, you may want to seek a professional opinion, so that you can receive any help you may need as soon as possible.

 Don’t suffer in silence.
 There are many avenues to seek help from.

-Support helplines, counsellors, or a trusted friend or family member could be amongst your first option.
+Support helplines, counsellors, or a trusted friend or family member could be one of your first options.
 As depression is among the most treatable mental conditions, we recommend seeking help early from a doctor or therapist.
 They may prescribe medication, counselling, lifestyle changes or a combination of them.
-Majority of people with depression respond well to treatment and gain relief from their symptoms.
+The majority of people with depression respond well to treatment and gain relief from their symptoms.